RHash67/fbii-xl2t/Raspberry_Pi/README.md

 example, if your Raspberry Pi's IP is 192.168.1.20, type in "192.168.1.20:5000" in your web browser address bar.
 You may need to set port forwarding in your router.
 You should be greeted with the interface login page.
 Enter the username and password (which you set in the "XL2T" environment variables), and that should bring you to the alarm interface screen.
-Note that the user name is case-sensitive.
+Note that the user name and password are case-sensitive.